mikemorris46/React-Boilerplate-mm/readme.md

-React Timer Application
+React Boilerplate

-This is my copy of section 8 from the Complete React Web Application Developers course.
+This is the React boilerplate used for projects, starting at Section 9, from the Complete React Web Application Developers course.